Luciano Giménez

-Luciano Giménez Alanda (born 18 February 2000) is an Argentine professional footballer who plays as a forward for Huracán, on loan from Estudiantes.
+Luciano Giménez Alanda (born 18 February 2000) is an Argentine professional footballer who plays as a forward for Platense, on loan from Estudiantes.

 Career

 Born in Salta, Giménez joined Boca Juniors' youth setup in April 2016, from hometown side Central Norte.
 On 13 November 2020, after finishing his formation, he returned to his previous club on loan.

 After making his senior debut with Central in the 2020 Torneo Federal A, Giménez moved to Primera Nacional side Chaco For Ever on 8 February 2022, also on loan.
 He was regularly used by his new side, but only scored twice in 30 appearances.

 On 5 January 2023, Giménez agreed to a deal with Chacarita Juniors also in the second division, still owned by Boca.
 On 27 November, after being the club's top goalscorer during the season with 13 goals, Chacarita bought 50% of his economic rights for a rumoured fee of US$ 500,000.

 On 7 February 2024, Giménez was announced at Campeonato Brasileiro Série A side Cuiabá on a four-year contract.

 On 19 July 2024, Giménez returned to Argentina to sign for Primera División club Estudiantes.
 On 15 July 2025, he joined Huracán on a year-long loan.